Goodbye Stranger: In popular culture

 The song plays in many films and television programs.
 In the episode "Goodbye, Toby" of The Office, Michael Scott sings a parody of "Goodbye Stranger" entitled "Goodbye, Toby".
 In the episode "Goodbye Stranger" in the eighth season of Supernatural, the song plays on the Impala's radio after the angel Castiel disappears.
 The song plays in the trailer of the 2023 film Beau Is Afraid.
-It is also played in the film Magnolia.
+It is also played in the 1999 film Magnolia, and the 2017 film I, Tonya.
+It is featured in the second season finale of Hacks.
+The song is played in the first episode of the second season of the television show Reacher.